justinbmcbride/DLA-Project/README.md

 # DLA-Project
 #### Objective
 This project is part of the interview process for DLA at GD-MS. It is required to be done on the NVIDIA Jetson TX2 developer kit and shipped back to DLA within two weeks of receipt (ship back by 6/21/19).
-The objective of my project is to run a small YOLO (you only look once) model on the kit and identify objects through the camera.
+The objective of my project is to run a small YOLO (you only look once) model on the kit and identify objects in a two videos and through the onboard camera.

+#### Run Demo
+* To run the demo, open a terminal and type `JustinDemo` and demo will complete in < 2 minutes.
+* It will identify objects in a traffic video for about 20 seconds, a city walking video for about 40 seconds, and the onboard camera for about 60 seconds.
+While the camera is on, the user can point it at objects, such as keyboards and monitors, for identification.

 #### Procedure
 * Survey literature and the web for code already written and models already for small scale YOLO
 * Clone repositories
 * Install necessary software
 * Configure hardware and software
-* Test configuration on how accurate it can identify common objects
+* Run demo to identify objects

 #### Shipped Hardware and Software
 * NVIDIA Jetson TX2 Developer kit
-  * 256-core NVIDIA Pascal GPU
+  * 256-core NVIDIA Pascal (Tegra) GPU
   * ARMv8 64-bit CPU complex
     * Dual-core NVIDIA Denver 2
     * Quad-core ARM Cortex-A57